What's not to like?

 What's the origin of the phrase 'What's not to like?'?

 What's not to like?
-Well, many people don't like this clichéd phrase, which has become as overused as 'wake up and smell the coffee', 'think outside the box' etc.
+Well, one thing that many people don't like is this clichéd phrase.
+It has become as overused as 'wake up and smell the coffee', 'think outside the box' etc.

 It sounds like, and is, of American origin and has been in use there since at least the 1960s, possibly earlier and is in the mould of a Jewish rhetorical phrase, like 'What am I, chopped liver?' or 'Is the Pope Catholic?'.